HaakonWiland/hackjack/plan.md

 #### Blackjack can only occur in the first two cards.
 A, K == 21, blackjack
 K, 6, A == 17 != blackjack

+#### Maths
+- Claim: House advantage is 56% ? -> With what rules?

+#### Competitors:
+- Blackjack apprentorship: Cost money, has distracting website,
+- Blackjack traning: Wierd website as well,

+#### Our market breaking features:
+- Hotkeys to play
+- Basic and based website, no chat, no ugly tailwind toggle buttons with round edges.